Forward Modeling of Double Neutron Stars: Insights from Highly-Offset Short Gamma-Ray Bursts: Results

-Binary stellar evolution is a poorly-understood process, particularly for massive stars.
-The complicated mapping between stellar initial conditions and the birth properties of compact remnants can depend on two SNe, multiple common envelope phases, mass loss, stellar rotation, and tidal interaction, etc. (see \citealt{DeMink2015} and references therein for a review).
-However, DNS properties at formation are dependent on a relatively small number of parameters of the binary system at SN2, namely the magnitude (and direction) of the SN natal kick, the pre-SN mass of the exploding star, the compact remnant masses, and the pre-SN orbital separation and eccentricity \citep{Andrews2019}.
+Binary stellar evolution is a poorly understood process, particularly for massive stars.
+The complicated mapping between stellar initial conditions and the birth properties of compact remnants can depend on many uncertain physical processes, such as two \acp{SN}, multiple phases of mass transfer, mass loss, stellar rotation, and tidal interactions (see \citealt{DeMink2015} and references therein for a review).
+However, \ac{DNS} properties at formation are dependent on a relatively small number of parameters of the binary system at the second \ac{SN}, namely the magnitude (and direction) of the \ac{SN} natal kick, the pre-\ac{SN} mass of the exploding star, the compact remnant masses, and the pre-\ac{SN} orbital separation and eccentricity \citep{Andrews2019}.

-Figure~\ref{fig:Vkick_constrains} shows the posterior distributions for the natal kick magnitudes of SN2.
-We marginalize over the other pre-SN parameters that impact the post-SN systemic velocity and inspiral time.
-The prior distribution used to draw natal kicks in our population models is shown with dashed lines, and consists of two Maxwellian distributions: the broad distribution at higher velocities is due to systems that underwent a standard iron core-collapse SN, whereas the narrower distribution at lower velocities is due to systems that either underwent an electron-capture SN or an ultra-stripped SN \citep{Vigna-Gomez2018,Zevin2019b}.
+Figure~\ref{fig:Vkick_constrains} shows the posterior distributions for the natal kick magnitudes of the second \ac{SN}.
+We marginalize over the other pre-\ac{SN} parameters that impact the post-\ac{SN} systemic velocity and inspiral time.
+The prior distribution used to draw natal kicks in our population model is shown with dashed lines, and consists of two Maxwellian distributions: the broad distribution at higher velocities represents systems that underwent a standard iron core-collapse \ac{SN}, whereas the narrower distribution at lower velocities represents systems that either underwent an electron-capture \ac{SN} or an ultra-stripped \ac{SN} \citep{Vigna-Gomez2018,Zevin2019b}.

+With the solid lines, we show the posterior distribution on natal kick magnitudes for both GRB~070809 and GRB~090515, across our five realizations of the \ac{SMHM} relation for their host galaxies.
+To marginalize over our uncertainty in $\sigma_{\mathrm{DM}}$, we weight samples from each model according to their deviation from the \ac{SMHM} relation: